mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 ## Entities and OR Mapping

-Starting with the mapping between the database and the object model.
+Lets get started with the mapping between the database and the object model.
+This is an important part for a lot of backend developers, so i'll go into a little more detail about the approaches both frameworks take.

 ### Grails and GORM

 Grails has a built in OR-Mapper called [GORM](http://gorm.grails.org/) which has been extracted from the core in recent versions.
 When we look at SQL based databases, GORM uses Hibernate under the covers, which is a very powerful OR-Mapper.
 It basically adds a lot of syntactic sugar on top of it.

-GORM is definitively a place where a lot of the innovation of the framework happens.
+GORM is a place where a lot of the innovation of the framework happens.
 The reason is not so much the mapping to relational databases but to non-relational ones like Neo4j or MongoDB.
+It supports a variety of NoSQL databases to map it to the domain types in a form that makes sense depending on the database you are working with.

-Also GORM shifts slightly to the non-blocking IO.
-This is hard at least in the JDBC based database connections, since JDBC is blocking by nature.
-But this plays nicely together with the move to NoSQL databases since the driver support for asynchronous operations is much better over there (see the [RxGORM docs](http://gorm.grails.org/latest/rx/manual/index.html) for more info).
+Also GORM shifts slightly to non-blocking IO when it comes to the actual access of the database.
+Turns out to be quite hard for the relational databases, since JDBC is blocking by nature.
+But NoSQL databases have not the restriction of the JDBC standard and therefore the driver support for asynchronous operations is much better over there (see the [RxGORM docs](http://gorm.grails.org/latest/rx/manual/index.html) for more info).

-Generally you will create a domain type by executing the command line task <code>grails create-domain-class Person</code>.
+Generally you will create a domain type by executing the command line task <code>grails create-domain-class Person</code> or using the IDE to accomplish the same thing.
 After that you add some properties to the person class.
 You'll end up with something like this:

 {% highlight groovy %}
 class Person {